Plain English Breakdown

 - People who receive Medi-Cal services through home and community-based alternatives.

-- The Department of Health Care Services in California.
+- The State Department of Health Care Services which administers Medi-Cal.

 Terms To Know